 Trust me, there is plenty to eat!
 Animal protein, tons of veggies, fruits, good fats and some nuts & seeds.
 I personally removed everything on the above list except eggs and potatoes and slowly reintroduced one new item every few days.
 When I ate a corn tortilla, I had a really bad stomach ache that night.
 I took everything out again for a few days and reintroduced corn, this time corn chips and again, I had a stomach ache all night.
 Having corn in different forms really made me miserable.
 I was only able to discover this by taking everything out till I felt great, then slowly reintroducing one new food at a time.

-I did this by doing the Whole30 Cleanse, they have tons of free resources online.
+I did this by doing the Whole30 Cleanse, they have tons of free resources online if you want to give it a try.

 According to Dr. Vikki Petersen from HealthNow Medical Center, it is best to remove these foods for three months to allow the gut proper time to heal plus you want to remove any possible infections, boost the gut with probiotics, handle any nutritional or enzyme deficiencies, balance hormones and remove any toxins or heavy metals in the body.

 In addition, the food that helps rebuild your gut are regular consumption of bone broth rich meals, fermented foods like coconut kefir and cultured vegetables and gut healing supplements like L-glutamine, gelatin and collagen.
-I am currently taking Leaky Gut Support by Dr. Axe.
+I am currently taking Leaky Gut Support by Dr. Axe along with his Dr. Collagen blend.

 Eating foods that cause inflammation will not allow your gut to heal so it is very important to get out the triggers so you can reap the benefits of these rebuilding foods.